 I’ve been meditating, lately, on time.
 Oprah, in her Super Soul Conversations Podcast, says, The greatest gift you can give yourself is time.
 And Maya Angelou, in the film The Power of the Heart, says, When you don’t know what to do, do nothing.
 Even Haruki Murakami, in Dance Dance Dance, says (something along the lines of), We mustn’t force things; we must let things happen in their own time.
 If we sit back, watch, and listen, the answers will come and we will know what to do.

 I’m fortunate to have absorbed this wisdom shortly before receiving this news; I now have the power and the freedom to process it how I choose.
 In high school, the adults called the shots.
-If Jane, or Randi, or Carley, or Saunders, or Litchfield, or anyone else told me I had to gain weight, then that was it–I had to gain weight.
+If a dietitian or a therapist or a doctor or anyone else told me I had to gain weight, then that was it–I had to gain weight.
 It didn’t matter how I felt in my body.
 Now, when that protocol began, I was in critical condition.
 But my lack of choice never let up, not even when I advanced in recovery.

 I never gained my power back.

 That’s why I recently got my new tattoo, telling me to validate myself.
 Because I struggle with that.
 I’m so used to my period being the referee, the indicator that all-is-well or all-is-not.
 I’m used to “The Experts” looking me up and down and telling me I’m healthy or I’m not.
 I have recurring dreams about being back in rehab, dreams where my power is robbed.
 They’re traumatic flashbacks, so to speak.
 I know trauma is relative, but for me this was trauma.